Diya3012/currency--converter/README.md

 CuCo - The currency converter

 # Project functionality
-A plugin for the web that helps to show the natvecurrencies from the contries.A choice to choose from thenative currency should be checked.
-Whwn hovered over the foreign currency,a small floating screen should show the native currency.
+A plugin for the web that helps to show the native currencies from the countries.A choice to choose from the native currency should be checked.
+When hovered over the foreign currency,a small floating screen should show the native currency.

 # Stack used
 React js